alf-p-steinbach/Wrapped-stdlib/README.md

 **Short version**:

-It’s the C++ standard library with fixes, including Windows UTF-8 console i/o.
+It’s the C++ standard library with UTF-8 console i/o in Windows, other crucial fixes, and functional area headers.

 ---